Blosc/blogsite/pages/btune.md

 ## Licenses and Pricing

 - **Btune Free** is free to use.
 Please note that it is licensed under an [Affero GPLv3 license] (https://www.gnu.org/licenses/agpl-3.0.en.html).
-- The **Btune Model** requires a donation of $1500 USD (or 1500 EUR) per trained model per year.
+- The **Btune Model** requires a donation of $1500 USD (or 1500 EUR) per trained model per year, including 5 hours of support.
 You can ask to train a different model on a yearly basis.
-Additionally, we offer an optional support pack that includes up to 10 hours of support per year for a monthly fee of $250 (or 250 EUR).
 - **Btune Studio** requires a donation of $7500 USD (or 7500 EUR) per year, or $750 (or 750 EUR) per month for at least 1 year, whichever fits best for you.
+This includes 35 hours of support per year, or up to 4 hours of support per month when using the monthly fee.

+Additionally, for all licenses we offer an optional support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).

-This includes 25 hours of support per year that can be used for training in the use of the software or for consultation on compression or big data handling in general.
+** Note **: The contracted support can be used for training in the use of the software or for consultation on compression for big data in general.

-To do the donations to the Blosc project, visit https://www.blosc.org/pages/donate/ and specify the kind of license you are interested in.
+If interested, you can do the [donations via the Blosc project](https://www.blosc.org/pages/donate/) where, at the end of the form, you can specify the kind of license and support you are interested in.

 ## Why Donations via NumFOCUS?